w3c/sustainableweb-wsg/explainer.md

 - since the Paris Agreement, average web page sizes have increased by over **70%** on desktop and **140%** on mobile \[[PAGE-WEIGHT](https://w3c.github.io/sustainableweb-wsg/glance.html#bib-page-weight)\].
 - between 2015 and 2021, internet users increased by **60%**, whilst internet traffic increased by **440%** \[[DATA](https://w3c.github.io/sustainableweb-wsg/glance.html#bib-data)\].

-There is plenty of opportunity to reduce that impact, and many organisations want to do so.
+There is plenty of opportunity to reduce that impact, and many organizations want to do so.
 Reasons include cost-saving, legal compliance and corporate responsibility.

 Hands-on advice on how to make digital products and services more sustainable is not currently available in a systematic, widely reviewed, openly developed, and standardised format.